stimilsina24/R/README.md

-# Bulk-RNA-sequencing
+# Demo datasets
-This is where all the bulk-RNA-sequencing data in R will be uploaded.
+I will be uploading bulk RNA seq analysis in R using demo or tutorial datasets that I found from online(from videos or websites).